Harriet the Spy

 The inciting incident occurs at 12 minutes when Ole Golly announces she's leaving to get married.
 Harriet loses her mentor, the one person who understood and encouraged her writing..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Harriet's private notebook is stolen by Marion Hawthorne during a game of tag.
+This indicates the protagonist's commitment to Harriet's private notebook is stolen by Marion Hawthorne during a game of tag.
 Her classmates discover and read aloud her cruel, honest observations about everyone., moving from reaction to action.

 The Collapse moment at 75 minutes (74% through) represents the emotional nadir.
 Here, Harriet hits rock bottom during a confrontation at school.
 She has lost everything: her friends, her notebook, her identity as a writer, and her sense of self., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.